Explore ...

 • Unit I.C.6: Floating Wind Deployment and Cost Reduction (1/2)

-• Unit I.C.7: Floating Wind Deployment and Cost Reduction (2/2)
+• Unit I.C.7: Floating Wind Deployment and Cost Reduction (2/2); Guide to a Floating Offshore Wind Farm

 • Unit I.C.8: Offshore Wind Manufacture and Infrastructure